cloudworxx/tauri-plugin-mac-rounded-corners/README.md

 **Q: Can I customize the corner radius?**
 A: Yes!
 Use the `cornerRadius` parameter in `enableModernWindowStyle()`.

+**Q: Do I need `transparent: true` in tauri.conf.json?**
+A: No!
+This plugin works without the transparency API, which makes it more reliable and avoids potential App Store issues.

 **Q: Is this free?**
 A: Yes!
 MIT licensed - free for personal and commercial use.